 During the summer months I'm stuck on the land.
 I don't have a boat and quite honestly, I wouldn't want one because of let's face it boats are a money pit, that's what most of the guys I know constantly say about them.
 To pass the time while I wait for the eventual return of steelhead.
-I've been dabbling in the art of fly fishing for carp.
+But the wait can be a long one.
+So instead of sitting at home wishing for the change of seasons, I've started dabbling in the art of carp on the fly.

 When you look at a carp, they're fat and slow.
-Many of the guys I fish with hold them with low regard.
-They often give me that "are you fucking kidding me" look whenever I mention that I'm fly fishing for them
+They resemble a morbidly obese goldfish.
+Many of the guys I fish with view them as the same as a sheepshead or a goby and that's they're a trash fish.
+They often give me that "are you fucking serious" look whenever I mention that I'm fly fishing for them.

 "Why use a fly?
 Just toss some corn!"

 Fair enough because using bait for carp is like offering a kid a bunch of candy.
 They'll take it every time and beg for more.
 But, using a fly is a different story.
 Now you have to outwit a fish that is naturally wary and a lot more finicky when it comes to a fly.
 Carp are far from stupid and I've grown to respect this fish.
 It's become a mouse and cat game and more than often, I've been the cat that has gone home empty handed.

 When it comes to fly fishing for carp I use my old 9'6" 7W rod that I've used for steelhead.
 The majority of carp in the rivers along Steelhead Alley are often smaller than the ones found in the lake.
 Anything over 10 pounds is considered huge.
 I have an arbor reel with a drag that is beefy enough to stop them from running into cover.
 The leader needs to be stiff to handle flipping the larger weighted flies that I use.
 I pretty well use a leader that consists of 30 and 20 pound fluorocarbon and the tippet is 10 pounds.